 - Change bedding regularly, especially if you’ve scratched and bled in the night or emollients are coating the sheets.
 Fresh, clean cotton bedding not only feels nice, you will also feel more strongly about not getting any more blood on it.

-- If you have a dust allergy invest in mattress, duvet and pillow covers.
+- Avoid allergy triggers – If you have a dust allergy invest in mattress, duvet and pillow covers.
 Don’t make the bed in the morning, instead fold back bedding so it can air, instead of making a nice warm place for dust mites to breed.

-- Keep your bedroom cool and well ventilated and treat and eradicate any mould in the room.
+- Look at your surroundings – Keep your bedroom cool and well ventilated and treat and eradicate any mould in the room.

 - Read “The Eczema Solution’ by Sue Armstrong-Brown.
 It isn’t a complete solution but you will learn a lot about yourself, your scratching habits and possible ways of coping with the itch.
 Click here to get your copy: The Eczema Solution